 What’s This All About?

 Confirmation bias is deeply rooted in our way of thinking and comes into play when we judge information on its relevance.
-It comes down to denying or rationalizing away the relevance, significance, or importance of opposing evidence and logical argument.
-Confirmation bias impacts how we gather information, but it also influences how we interpret it.
+It impacts how we gather information, but it also influences how we interpret it.
 We’re not mentally wired to have an open mind once we’ve taken a position on something, especially on emotionally significant issues.
-So, we all have our perspectives with its preconceived assumptions and unavoidable flaws which leads to biases.
 But the reason why confirmation bias has such a firm grasp on us is the elimination of a correction mechanism.
 It disconnects us with reality, or at least an opposing explanation of events or argumentation.
 The ground for critical thinking, doubt, suspicion and alternative views have been cut off.
 This is exactly the reason why confirmation bias will only get stronger with time and activity.
 I believe this works two ways.
-At one hand, confirmation bias make us to only select and order pleasing information that will be stored in our memory.
-You seem to be right so satisfaction guaranteed.
+At one hand, confirmation bias makes us to only select and order pleasing information to be stored in our memory.
+You seem to be right in your conviction so satisfaction guaranteed.
 I call this the one-time-event effect.
 There’s no reason to change our mode of reasoning.
 At the other hand, the confirmation bias is fed every time it processes affirmative information.
 Its base gets stronger, severe and more absolute.
 It has become a little bit harder to overcome.
 You could call this the stacking effect.

 “This old truth is coming to an end.”